JeffHing/extend-this/README.md

 ### Methods

 Methods allow you to fully operate on the target and source object.
-However their main purpose is to allow you to preselect which filters are applied to the properties rather than having the user pass in the filters as arguments.
+However their primary purpose is to allow you to preselect which filters are applied to the properties rather than have the user pass in the filters as arguments.

 #### Adding a Custom Method